darthkeith/priority-manager/README.md

 # Comparison Heap

 ## Description
-This is a command line program that stores items in a binary heap with priority chosen by the user such that the user is required to make as few comparisons as possible.
+A program with a text-based user interface that stores items in a binary heap with priority chosen by the user such that the user is required to make a minimal number of comparisons.

 To open a saved heap:

-`./ComparisonHeap.py filename`
+`.../ComparisonHeap.py filename`

 ## Commands
-`add NAME` - Add item with NAME
+`a` - Add item

-`del INDEX` - Delete item at INDEX
+`d` - Delete item

-`mv INDEX` - Move item at INDEX
+`m` - Move item

-`rn INDEX NAME` - Rename item at INDEX with NAME
+`r` - Rename item

 `q` - Save and quit

+`Esc` - Cancel user input